API + MCP Guide

 4. Fact-Check Text or Documents (Chex)

 Submit any text, report, or document.
-Hyperplexity checks each factual claim against authoritative sources and returns the same output format as standard table validation: an Excel (XLSX) file, an interactive viewer URL, and a metadata JSON.
+Subindex checks each factual claim against authoritative sources and returns the same output format as standard table validation: an Excel (XLSX) file, an interactive viewer URL, and a metadata JSON.

-reference_check(text="...") ← inline text (or auto_approve=True to skip the gate)
+start_reference_check(text="...") ← inline text (or auto_approve=True to skip the gate)

 or

-upload_file(path, "pdf") ← upload PDF/document first
+upload_file(filename, "pdf", file_size [, file_path]) ← upload PDF/document first

-→ reference_check(s3_key=s3_key)
+→ start_reference_check(s3_key=s3_key)

-→ wait_for_job(job_id) ← stops at preview_complete
+→ wait_for_job(job_id) ← spans extraction + 3-row preview; stops at preview_complete

-→ claims_summary + cost_estimate shown in response
+→ preview_table (3 validated sample claims) + cost_estimate shown in response

 → approve_validation(job_id, approved_cost_usd=X) ← triggers Phase 2